circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 Next, add a `jobs` key.
 Each job represents a phase in your Build-Test-Deploy process.
 The sample app only needs a `build` job, so all other options are nested under that key.

-In each job, we have the option of specifying a `working_directory`.
+In each job, you have the option of specifying a `working_directory`.
 In this sample config, it is named after the project in the home directory.

 ```YAML
 version: 2